hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 </hz:config>
 ```

-### Spring Managed Context
+### Spring Managed Context with *@SpringAware*

+Hazelcast Distributed Objects could be marked with @SpringAware if the object wants :

-It  is often desired to access Spring managed beans, to apply bean properties or to apply factory callbacks such as `ApplicationContextAware`, `BeanNameAware` or to apply bean post-processing such as `InitializingBean`, `@PostConstruct` like annotations while using Hazelcast distributed `ExecutorService` or more generally any Hazelcast managed object.
-Achieving those features are as simple as adding `@SpringAware` annotation to your distributed object types.
-Once you have configured HazelcastInstance as explained in [Spring Configuration](#spring-configuration) section, just mark any distributed type with `@SpringAware` annotation.
+- to apply bean properties
+- to apply factory callbacks such as `ApplicationContextAware`, `BeanNameAware`
+- to apply bean post-processing annotations such as `InitializingBean`, `@PostConstruct`

+Hazelcast Distributed `ExecutorService` or more generally any Hazelcast managed object can benefit from these features.
+To enable SpringAware objects, you have to first configure HazelcastInstance as explained in [Spring Configuration](#spring-configuration) section.

+#### SpringAware Examples

+- Configure an Hazelcast Instance via Spring Configuration and define *someBean* as Spring Bean.

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"